moazmohamed3214/moazmohamed3214/README.md

 - 🏢 I'm a Software Tester Engineer
 - 👨‍💻 I’m constantly exploring new technologies and testing tools to improve my skills.
-- 💬 Ask me about my experience with manual testing, API testing (Postman, Rest Assured), or test automation (Katalon).
+- 💬 Ask me about my experience with manual testing, API testing (Postman, Rest Assured), or test automation (Selenium, Katalon).
 - ⚡ Fun Fact: I enjoy solving bugs and debugging more than coding itself!

 ---